East Patagonia, Tierra del Fuego and Strait of Magellan dispute: Conflict with indigenous people of the region, with royalist bands and the Argentine occupation of northern Eastern Patagonia

 Although few antecedents of damage to Argentines prior to the 1820s against the Indians can be found, the truth is that in many cases the Creole was seen by the Indian as an invader, and sought to attack him, to defend himself and to obtain provisions.
 In other cases, the attacks corresponded to political actions due to the adhesion of many Indians to the royalist cause.
 These incursions came from the Pampa Seca, and from Patagonia.

 Juan Manuel de Rosas, before coming to power, set up a defense group in 1819, with which he began explorations from Chascomús to Neuquén and Mar Chiquita on November 15, 1825.

 On November 20, 1826, Chile signed a diplomatic agreement with the United Provinces of the Río de la Plata in which the principle of uti possidetis iuris was recognized.
 However, the treaty was never ratified by Chile and therefore never entered into force.

-The government of the United Provinces represented by Buenos Aires and specifically General Juan Gregorio de Las Heras, who arrived in Chile in 1813, did not express his annoyance on the part of the Río de la Plata government against the band of the Pincheira brothers, but rather, he expected from President Joaquín Prieto a reaction against the band, considering the territories where the band acted (Neuquén and other territories east of the Andes) out of his jurisdiction.
+The government of the United Provinces represented by Buenos Aires and specifically General Juan Gregorio de Las Heras, who arrived in Chile in 1813, did not express his annoyance on the part of the Río de la Plata government against the band of the Pincheira brothers, but rather, he expected from President Joaquín Prieto a reaction against the band, considering that the territories where the band acted (Neuquén and other territories east of the Andes) were, according to an unauthorized Chilean source, out of his jurisdiction.

 The Pincheira brothers were active between 1813 and 1832, being protagonists of the Guerra a muerte in Chile in favor of the Royalists.

 The Pincheira carried out guerrilla actions in conjunction with approximately 300 other gunmen, in favor of the royalist cause, as did indigenous people who belonged to this side, even in that decade.

 Rosas tried to reach direct agreements with the Pincheira, defending for Argentina what was the southern indigenous border of the viceroyalty of the Río de la Plata.
 With this objective he sent a letter to José Antonio Zúñiga, commander of the parties, dated November 8, 1830, describing the border that they should not cross: